Thundering-Rugby/Thundering-Rugby.github.io/about.md

 permalink: /about/
 ---

 Oh wow!
 You actually looked at this.
-Well... there's not very much to say really... soooo, hi ther, I'm ginger.
+Well... there's not very much to say really... soooo, hi there, I'm ginger.

 ### More Information